EtienneAb3d/RuleBaseRewriter/README.md

 *REWRITE* is a text to write using possible sub-group matching of the *PATTERN* Java regexp.
 Enclosed between 2 pipe chars "|" for a better reading of possible spaces.

-2) all the rules of the TSV are applied one by one in sequence.
+2) All the rules of the TSV are applied one by one in sequence.
 The line order is thus important.

-3) all the rules of the TSV file are applied again and again till the obtained text is no more changing.
+3) All the rules of the TSV file are applied again and again till the obtained text is no more changing.

 # Use case: convert numbers in their literal